CERTCC/SSVC/docs/howto/publication_decision.md

 - [*Exploitation*](../reference/decision_points/exploitation.md) - If the vulnerability is being actively exploited, the CERT/CC is more likely to publish.
 - [*Public Value Added*](../reference/decision_points/public_value_added.md) - If there is already significant public discussion of the vulnerability, there might not be much for the CERT/CC to add, making us less likely to publish.

+More detail about each of these decision points is provided at the links above, here we provide a brief summary of each.

 {% include-markdown "../_generated/decision_points/supplier_involvement.md" %}
 {% include-markdown "../_generated/decision_points/exploitation.md" %}